Celtics Ride Hot Fourth to 113-104 Victory Over Pistons - CLNS Media

-For the second consecutive game, the Boston Celtics found themselves locked in a competitive duel with the Detroit Pistons.
-This time, however, the Celtics came out on top, using a late run to secure a 113-104 victory on the road.
+For the second consecutive time the Boston Celtics found themselves locked in a dogfight with the Detroit Pistons.
+Unlike last time, the Celtics came out on top using a late run to secure a 113-104 victory on the road.
+It was the Celtics 11th win in their last 12 games.
+The one loss came to this Pistons team 112-111 on Feb.
+16.

 THE BREAKDOWN